OpenNebula/website/content/product/integration_references/cloud_provider_driver_development/customizing_driver.md

 weight: "3"
 ---

-This guide provides detailed instructions on customizing and extending existing drivers in OneForm.
+Here you will find detailed instructions on customizing and extending existing drivers in OneForm.
 It covers common scenarios such as adding new zones, modifying resources, adding user inputs, and configuring new images or operating systems.

 ## Adding New User Inputs

-User inputs can be introduced in two primary ways:
+There are two ways to introduce user inputs: Terraform variables and Jinja2 templates.

 ### Inputs via Terraform Variables

 Declare the variable in `variables.tf`.
-You can optionally add custom validations in `validators.tf`.
+Optionally, add custom validations in `validators.tf`.

 Example `variables.tf`: